 - PS1: The default promt you see when you open a shell

-It's value is stored in an environment variable calledPS1
+It's value is stored in an environment variable calledPS1.
+To see its value, type

 echo $PS1